SpinoniRaffaele/tech-notes/azure fundamentals/02 Azure Architectural Components.md

 - cool (stored for at least 30 days, for example invoices)
 - cold: data stored for at least 90 days and accessed infrequently
 - archive (not frequent access, 180 days of storage min, such as backups).
 Hot, cool and cold can be set at account level.
 Archive can be set for individual resources.
 Cool and cold tiers have less availability but same durability.
-Archive has the lower cost in terms of storage but the highest in terms of access.
+Archive has the lowest cost in terms of storage but the highest in terms of access.

 In order to use storage solutions you need to create a storage account, the type of the account will determine the storage service and redundancy options (more on this later).
 Account types: